wtfutil/wtf/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please read the process below.
 Note that we have a code of conduct.
 Please follow it in all your interactions with the project.

 ## Pull Request Process